Procedures for Suspected Counterfeit

-- Identify the note received is counterfeit.
+- Following cash handling practices, verify that the note received is counterfeit.

 - Notify your supervisor.

 - Contact UAPD at by dialing 9-1-1.
-Let the Dispatcher know your situation and request an Officer.
+Let the dispatcher know your situation and request an officer.
 Be prepared to provide descriptions of the passer, any companions, and license plate numbers of any vehicles used if possible.

 - Delay the passer if possible.
 If the passer decides to leave, do not try to stop them.